mike99mac/zvm-tools/README.md

 A A A1:Now ERROR is in the middle
 A A A1:Another error in lower case
 A A A1:ERROR in A A A at the start of a line
-A B A1:only one ERROR in this file                               grep 'parse upper arg' * exec
+A B A1:only one ERROR in this file
 ```

 - Inverse output: